peterhuene/wasmbuilder.app/README.md

 The application is a single-page [React](https://reactjs.org/) application that is bundled with [Parcel](https://parceljs.org/).

-It uses a small Rust library, compiled to a WebAssembly module, that is responsible for parsing WebAssembly component files and maintaining the composition graph state.
+It uses a WebAssembly component (implemented in Rust), that is responsible for parsing WebAssembly component files and maintaining the composition graph state.

 The React application maintains the state of the user interface and ensures that the internal